Ebazhanov/linkedin-skill-assessments-quizzes/node.js/node.js-quiz.md

 Q29.How do you start a Node application, if the entry file is indexjs?
 -  nodemon start
 -  start index.js
--  node index.js
+-  node index.js -----> correct
  - node start

- Q30.What is the purpose of the file system (ft) module?
+ Q30.What is the purpose of the file system (fs) module?
 -  to provide methods to work with requests and responses
--  to provide methods to work with files
+-  to provide methods to work with files -----> correct
 - to provide methods to work with databases
 -  to find new file systems